robotomize/fujes/README.md

 ## Usage with example.php
 #### Basic examples you can try that.
-TThese examples work if you do
+These examples work if you do
 * git clone https://github.com/robotomize/fujes.git
 * php -q src/example.php